sistedes/handle.generator/README.md

-# Handle generator tool for the SISTEDES Digital Library
+# Handle generator tool for the Sistedes Digital Library

-Handle generator tool for the SISTEDES Digital Library.
+Handle generator tool for the WordPress-based Sistedes Digital Library.

 ## es.sistedes.handle.generator

-Generates a list of handle value lines to register the handles for the wordpress entries in the [SISTEDES Digital Library](http://biblioteca.sistedes.es).
+Generates a list of handle value lines to register the handles for the WordPress entries in the [Sistedes Digital Library](http://biblioteca.sistedes.es).

 ### Downloads